- Politics and Social Issues»

 As Resilient as every soldier that fights today and every family member which waits for their return, hoping and praying that the cost will not be paid by their loved one.

-The Act of one man, an athlete, taking a knee, disengaged, during the display of our flag and the singing of our National Anthem, has spread!
+The ACT of one man, an athlete, taking a knee, disengaged, during the display of our flag and the singing of our National Anthem, spread like a wildfire!

-First throughout the National football league and then into other sports, even on the junior level, into High Schools and Colleges, throughout the Land it has spread, leading to similar Acts of defiance.
+First throughout the National football league and then into other sports, even on the junior level, into High Schools and Colleges, throughout the Land it spread, leading to similar Acts of defiance.

-Every single Act costly and destructive, as costly as a flight of locusts, as destructive as a spreading wildfire, only, we cannot see the damage caused, with the human eye.
+Every single Act costly and destructive, as costly as a flight of locusts, as destructive as a spreading wildfire would be, only...we cannot see the damage caused, with the human eye.

 These images stand in stark contrast to the Resilient One/the Resilient Ones, wouldn't you agree?

 There are several stanzas to The Star Spangled Banner, it ends with these words: